Welcome to the Marshall Method Therapy team.

-If you are seeing Debbie, Evelyn or Claudio, in London, their names will be on a plaque outside and will buzz you into the building.
+If you are seeing Jon in London, his name will be on a plaque outside and he will buzz you into the building.

-If you are the first appointment of the evening, they will be in our room about five or ten minutes beforehand to answer the buzzer.
+If you are the first appointment of the evening, He will be in his room about five or ten minutes beforehand to answer the buzzer.

 Please use the contact form below to register.
-Laurie, the Practice Manager, will endeavour to respond by email as soon as possible and let you know when there is likely to be an initial assessment with either Andrew, Debby, Annette, Evelyn or Claudio.
+Tricia, the Practice Manager, will endeavour to respond by email as soon as possible and let you know when there is likely to be an initial assessment with one of the team.
 After the initial consultation, if we do not have any available on-going slots, we will put you on our waiting list and hope to find an on-going slot within a couple of weeks.
-(If you’re seeking to work with Andrew, there can sometimes be a longer wait between initial assessment and an on-going slot.)
 Your therapist should be able to give you some indication at your initial assessment about when work can commence.

 The approach is combination of Psycho-dynamic and Systemic.
 Psycho-dynamic looks at the influence of your first childhood relationships with your parents and their impact on all subsequent relationships.
 Meanwhile, Systemic is focused on the here and now and engages the therapist and the clients as a team looking at how the relationship could be changed and improved today.
 In addition, there are some ideas from Brief Dynamic Interpersonal Therapy and Mindfulness.

-The initial consultation assessment is paid in advance via paypal and each subsequent appointment is paid a week in advance – by cheque, cash or standing order.
+The initial consultation assessment is paid in advance via PayPal or direct into our bank account and each subsequent appointment is paid a week in advance.

-Please use the contact form above and either Andrew or the Practice Manager will answer via email.
+Please use the contact form above and the Practice Manager will answer via email.